 • Number of Points: This determines the number of data points printed in the Numeric Output window.
 It also determines the number of data points actually calculated if Linear or Log stepping is used.
-If the Auto Step method is selected, the number of points actually calculated is controlled by the <Maximum change %> value.
-If Auto is selected, interpolation is used to produce the specified number of points.
+If the Auto Step method is selected, the number of points actually calculated is controlled by the Auximum change % value.
+If Auto is selected, interpolation is used to produce the specified number of points in the numeric output.
 The default value is 51.
 This number is usually set to an odd value to produce an even print interval.